 All reasonable means must be employed to anticipate these capital costs in order to mitigate Rate shock.
 Large anticipated expenses could be captured through Rates several years in advance of their actual incurrence.
 If future expenses are Pre-funded with current collection fees, all such funds shall be deposited as collected monthly into third party trust accounts, in a manner acceptable to the AGENCY Auditor.

 III.
-DEFINITIONS
+DEFINITIONS AND PROVISIONS APPLICABLE TO DEFINED TERMS

-In addition to the Definitions stated in Exhibit A, Section 1 of this AGREEMENT, the following definitions, that have the first letter capitalized in this Exhibit B, have the following meanings:
+In addition to the Definitions stated in Exhibit A, Section 1 to the AGREEMENT, which are incorporated herein by this reference, the following definitions and provisions apply to the following terms and phrases:

-2003 Base Year: audited financial statements for 2003 that was used in the 2005 rate package approved by the AGENCY on December 12, 2005.
-For the initial year, the amounts will be determined by applying the Adjusted CPI Index to the 2003 Base Year amounts to arrive at the 2004, 2005 & 2006 amounts.
+2003 Base Year: audited financial statements for 2003 that were used in the 2005 rate package approved by the AGENCY on December 12, 2005.
+For the initial year, the amounts will be determined by applying the Adjusted CPI Index to the 2003 Base Year amounts to arrive at the 2004, 2005 and 2006 amounts.

 Adjusted CPI Index: the factor by which Other Recoverable Expenses and Other Allowable Non-Fuel Expenses are adjusted to address increasing costs of inflation.
-The Index is defined as 93 % of the increase or decrease in the Consumer Price Index (CPI, the San Francisco-Oakland-San Jose Metropolitan Area Consumer Price Index for All Urban Consumers) over the previous twelve (12) months from the February CPI, not to exceed 8% in any given Rate Year (and therefore Index not to exceed 7.44% per year, or 93% of 8%).
+The Index is defined as 93 % of the increase or decrease in the Consumer Price Index (CPI, the San Francisco-Oakland-San Jose Metropolitan Area Consumer Price Index All Items for All Urban Consumers) over the previous twelve (12) months from the February CPI, not to exceed 8% in any given Rate Year (and therefore Index not to exceed 7.44% per year, or 93% of 8%).

 Adjusted Allowable Fuel Expense: Previous Year Allowable Fuel Expense times the current year Fuel Index divided by the prior year Fuel Index.